-Deferred common stock offering costs: The Company defers costs related to its public offerings, including costs incurred in connection with the filing of shelf registration statements which allow for a continuous public offering.
+Deferred common stock offering costs: The Company defers costs related to its public offerings, including costs incurred in connection with the filing of shelf registration statements which allow for a delayed public offering.
 These costs include professional fees, registration costs, printing, and other miscellaneous offering costs.
 Deferred common stock offering costs related to a specific equity raise are charged against the proceeds from that equity raise when received.
-Deferred offering costs related to a continuous offering are amortized to expense over 12 months on a straight-line basis from date the continuous offering becomes effective.
-As of June 30, 2014, the Company has incurred \$131 of deferred common stock offering costs related to its shelf registration statement.
-As the shelf registration was not effective as of June 30, 2014, no related amortization expense was recorded for the three and six months ended June 30, 2014.
+Deferred offering costs related to a continuous offering are ratably charged to paid-in capital as securities are sold under the shelf registration statement.
+As of September 30, 2014, the Company had incurred \$186 of deferred common stock offering costs related to a shelf registration statement filed on June 12, 2014, which was declared effective on August 7, 2014.
 These deferred costs are included in prepaid expenses and other assets on the consolidated balance sheets.